changhoon-sung/tsok/README.md

 **Temporary sockets over tsnet.**

 `tsok` is a CLI for creating temporary, authenticated TCP and UDP connections between two machines.

 One machine runs `tsok serve`; clients holding its auth key can open shells, copy files, or reach services on the host's loopback interface.

-Application traffic uses an encrypted WireGuard connection. tsok attempts a direct peer-to-peer path and falls back to Tailscale's public DERP relays when direct connectivity is unavailable.
-No Tailscale account is required.
+Application traffic uses an **encrypted WireGuard connection**. tsok attempts a direct peer-to-peer path and falls back to Tailscale's public DERP relays when direct connectivity is unavailable. **No Tailscale account is required.**

 ## Install